getodk/docs/odk1-src/collect-forms.rst

 Deleting Forms with ``adb``
 -------------------------------

 You can also :ref:`delete form instances directly with <deleting-forms-with-adb>` :doc:`Android Debug Bridge <collect-adb>`.
-They are stored in :file:`sdcard/odk/instances`, with a directory for each instance.
+They are stored in the :file:`instances` subdirectory of :ref:`your Collect directory <collect-directory>`, with a directory for each instance.